 - If you are outdoors, head for a sturdy building or tornado shelter immediately.

 - If you are on the road, do not try to outrun the tornado.
-Tornadoes can lift heavy oil-tankers filled with fuel, so lofting a car or truck is no issue for these storms.
 If possible, get out of the vehicle and find a low-lying area or ditch; lie as close to the ground as possible while protecting your head, face, and neck.
 The weakest winds in a tornado are located closest to the ground, so moving to the lowest level possible is the best thing to do in this situation.

-- If you are indoors during a tornado WARNING, stay inside and immediately move to the lowest floor or basement level of your building, preferably in a central room or closet.
-Avoid being near windows and skylights since debris lofted within the wind can shatter or break the glass and potentially injure you.
-Be sure to grab a jacket or blanket to protect your head, and make sure you have shoes on -- you do not want to walk through debris with bare feet once the storm has passed.
+- If you are indoors during a tornado warning, stay inside and immediately move to the lowest floor or basement level of your building, preferably in a central room or closet.
+Try to grab a jacket or blanket to protect your head, and make sure you have shoes on -- you do not want to walk through debris with bare feet once the storm has passed.

 If you see any storm damage due to high winds, hail or a tornado, wait until the danger passes and then snap a picture through the Live Alert 19 app (you can also email us a email@example.com).
 Please be sure to include your name and city/town/location.
 Your damage reports help ensure that forecasters at the National Weather Service as well as at WHNT News 19 provide the most detailed record of what occurred from the storms, which helps improve our forecasting abilities for future storms.